yadhukm07/human_detection/README.md

 PHASE 5:  TRAINING

-  ---Training the model and create the frozen model(forzen_graph.pb).
+  --->Training the model and create the frozen output model file (forzen_graph.pb).

       -->move to the models directory